November 21, 2024

 In 1882, Arnott began shipping his biscuits to Sydney, where they found a much larger market.
 He opened his first factory there shortly afterwards.

-By this time, his sons had joined him in running the family business.
+By this time, his sons had joined him in running the business.
 When Arnott retired in 1899, his family assumed control of the company completely.

 Ad for the 'famous' Milk Arrowroot